samebug/samebug-technical-documentation/README.md

 Our search engine has indexed more than 1,200,000 exceptions and its [solutions](/guide/solution) from the web.
-When [searching](/guide/search) with your [stack trace](/guide/stack-trace) we browse through our continuosly growing database and select the most relevant solution.
+When [searching](/guide/search) with your [stack trace](/guide/stack-trace) we browse through our continuously growing database and select the most relevant solution.

 ### Ask for help from other developers